-The divergent styles, between dreams, reality, video games, a short B-movie horror film, and purely morbid aphrodisiacs is held together by Hiroaki Takeda‘s cinematography, which can switch from black-and-white to a Lucky Charms rainbow of color, or smaller compact framing to large-scale tracking shots, in an instance.
+The divergent styles: between dreams and reality — between video games short B-movie horrors, and purely morbid aphrodisiacs, is held together by Hiroaki Takeda‘s cinematography, which can switch from black-and-white to a Lucky Charms rainbow of color, or to smaller compact framing for large-scale tracking shots, in an instant.

 The skill and bravery to assume so many styles and ideas in two hours is staggering.
-Sometimes his well-meaning self-indulgence weighs down this two-hour film, as it could be 10 minutes shorter, but the fury and playfulness it attacks its audience with is brilliant.
+Sometimes his well-meaning self-indulgences weigh down this two-hour adventure, as it could be 10 minutes shorter, but the fury and playfulness it attacks its audience with is brilliant.
 Plus, any film that does a cover of The Zombies’ “This Will Be Our Year” will usually steal one’s heart.

 Images ‘Courtesy of Sundance Institute.’